nicohein/gcp-google-services-firewall-rule/README.md

 there are two endpoints from google.
 One is providing information about all IP ranges announced by Google and one with all ranges used by google could customers.

-While the second is a subset of the first (in terms od IPs not ranges) we need to create a diffset which can easily be done using the package `netaddr`.
+While the second list of IP ranges is a subset of the first we need to create a diffset which can easily be done using the package `netaddr`.

-The ranges are updated daily using cloud scheduler and cloud functions.
+The can be updated periodically using cloud scheduler and cloud functions.

-Cloud function and scheduler are deployed by administrators of the `bmg-networing` project.

 For this to work:
-1. a service account used by the cloud function required 'Deployment Manager Editor' permission.
+1. a service account used by the cloud function requires 'Deployment Manager Editor' permission.
 1. and the service account used by the scheduler requires permission to invoke the cloud function.

 For HTTP: